 for $v_n$ a left-infinite word, $w_n$ a right-infinite word, and such that we have a path $ \xrightarrow{p_{n-1}, s_{n-1}} \dots \xrightarrow{p_0, s_0} b $ in the prefix-suffix automaton.
 We call \defi{sequence of prefixes} the sequence $(p_n)_{n \in \N} = (p_n(u))_{n \in \N}$ associated to $u$.
 The \defi{sequence of abelianized prefixes} of $u \in \Omega$ is defined by $t_n(u) = \ab(p_n(u))$.

-Hence, to any word $u \in \Omega$, we associate an unique left-infinite path in the prefix-suffix automaton or in the abelianized prefix automaton (see~\cite{CS} for more details).
-Notice that such path can be considered as a path in a Bratelli diagram of $\Omega$.
+Hence, to any word $u \in \Omega$, we associate a unique left-infinite path in the prefix-suffix automaton or in the abelianized prefix automaton (see Proposition~3.2 in~\cite{CS}).
+Notice that such a path can be considered as a path in a Bratelli diagram of $\Omega$.